-(5) If any matter is published or broadcast in contravention of subsection (1), the following personsare guilty of an offence and liable on summary conviction to a fine of one thousand dollars.

-- (a) in the case of a publication in a newspaper or periodical, the proprietor, editor and publisher of the newspaper or periodical; - (b) in the case of any other publication, the person who publishes it; - (c) in the case of a broadcast, any person having functions, in relation to the programme in which it is made, corresponding to those of an editor of a newspaper,
+- (5) If any matter is published or broadcast in contravention of subsection (1), the following persons- - (a) in the case of a publication in a newspaper or periodical, the proprietor, editor and publisher of the newspaper or periodical; - (b) in the case of any other publication, the person who publishes it; - (c) in the case of a broadcast, any person having functions, in relation to the programme in which it is made, corresponding to those of an editor of a newspaper, are guilty of an offence and liable on summary conviction to a fine of one thousand dollars.

-32. A person who has been once tried by a court for an offence and acquitted or convicted of such offence, while such acquittal or conviction has not been reversed or set aside, shall not be liable to be tried again on the same facts for the same offence.
+Persons convicted or acquitted not to be tried again for same offence 32.
+A person who has been once tried by a court for an offence and acquitted or convicted of such offence, while such acquittal or conviction has not been reversed or set aside, shall not be liable to be tried again on the same facts for the same offence.